 Relax on Gozo’s Many Beaches

-There are a number of beaches in Gozo where you can expect to see a lot of tourists enjoying their quality time.
-San Blas and Ramla I-Hamra are two most popular beach sites on the island.
+There are a number of beaches in Gozo where you can expect to see a lot of tourists enjoying their sunshine and clear water.
+Hondoq and Ramla I-Hamra are two of the most popular beaches on the island.
 Here at these beaches, you can go swimming and snorkelling.

 Day Seven – Explore Marsaxlokk

-For a fact, Marsaxlokk is the largest fishing village of Malta.
-Being a fishing village, if you enjoy seafood then you will enjoy eating out in this area of Malta.
+Marsaxlokk is the largest fishing village in Malta so if you enjoy seafood then you will enjoy eating out in this area of Malta.
 Along with the seafood, the village is also known to produce honey, jams, and different sorts of souvenirs.

 How to Prepare for Your Visit to Malta